Welcome to the Digital Legacy Association

 Our annual Digital Legacy Conference advocates best practice and allows experiences to be shared

-The internet is the biggest and most “disruptive” force since the industrial revolution.
+The internet is the biggest and most ‘disruptive’ force since the industrial revolution.
 As a result, society is spending an ever increasing amount of time online.
-This has led to a range of benefits, whilst changing the way in which society prepares for death, mourns and remembers the deceased into posterity.
+This has led to a range of benefits and challenges as to how society prepares for death, mourns and remembers the deceased into posterity

 If someone you care about dies how important is it for you to be able to view their social media profile?